TABLE-Foreign investors sold Japanese bills last week

-TOKYO Oct 20 Foreign investors sold a net l.3 trillion yen ($16.9 billion) of

-Japanese short-term bills last week, capital flows data from Japan's Ministry of Finance showed
+TOKYO Dec 1 Foreign investors sold a net 1.16 trillion yen ($14.94 billion)of Japanese bills last week, capital flows data from Japan's Ministry of Finance showed on Thursday.

 FOREIGN INVESTMENT IN JAPAN: (net)